madhusudhanraman/madhusudhanraman.github.io/_pages/teaching.md

 ### Mathematical Physics I (January – April '26)

-This is a first course in mathematical methods — both analytic and numerical — often used in physics.
-Here are some topics I hope to discuss: linear algebra and vector spaces; simple ordinary differential equations; elementary Fourier analysis; vector calculus; and some computational techniques including numerical solutions to algebraic and differential equations.
+This was a first course in mathematical methods — both analytic and numerical — often used in physics.
+The course covered the following topics: linear algebra and vector spaces; simple ordinary differential equations; elementary Fourier analysis; vector calculus; and some computational techniques including numerical solutions to algebraic and differential equations.
 For more information, please see the [course information sheet](https://drive.google.com/file/d/1Re6TOUrb4cT_1EBXeKF_37Kp7KGIE_3Y/view?usp=sharing).